Wigram Aerodrome: Closure

+In 1997, housing developer Ngāi Tahu Property purchased the Wigram site with plans of constructing a masterplanned suburb.

 On 9 July 2008, Television 3 News broadcast a news item stating that Ngāi Tahu, the owners of the aerodrome (acquired as part of a Treaty of Waitangi settlement claim), would close Wigram Aerodrome by February 2009.
 Wigram Airfield officially ceased operation as an airfield at 00:00 Sunday 1 March 2009 NZ Local time.